reactjs/translations.react.dev/README.md

 }
 ```

 In the PR comment, please describe your experiences with translation (e.g. links to previous work).
+We would prefer more than one maintainer on each repo.

 Once the PR is accepted, the bot will: